jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 40:
+Fixed a issue with writing the surface normals X flipped

 ## Version 39:
 Added a FBO to use with FXAA.
 Implemented FXAA.